FrostyTheSouthernSnowman/FrostyTheSouthernSnowman/README.md

 <div align="center">
   <h1>👋 Hi there, I'm Yosef Frost</h1>
-  <p>Instead developing algorithms that spit out numbers with decode into text that we then interpret as thoughts, we should develop algorithms that generate useful latent-space representations of thoughts - Myself</p>
 </div>

 ## About Me

-- 🤖 I'm passionate about AI/ML, robotics, and space exploration.
+- 🤖 I'm passionate about AI/ML, robotics, space exploration, and thermodynamic compute.
 - 🌱 Currently learning and experimenting with 3D printing, mojo, rust, math, and embedded systems.
 - 💡 I'm always on the lookout for exciting projects that can advance the field of AI and enhance my skills.